California police search for shooters who killed 6, hurt 12

 Schar’s friend, Madalyn Woodward, said she saw a girl who appeared to have been shot in the arm lying on the ground.
 Security guards from a nearby nightclub rushed to help the girl with what looked like napkins to try to stanch the bleeding.

-Police found a stolen handgun, but they did not know if it had been used in the shooting.
+Police found a stolen handgun and were investigating if it was used in the shooting.
 The dead included three men and three women.
 Authorities were still working to notify family members, and had publicly identified only one victim as of late Sunday, 38-year-old Sergio Harris, without providing a cause of death.
 Of the 12 wounded, at least four had critical injuries, according to the Sacramento Fire Department.

 Sunday’s violence was the third time in the U.S. this year that at least six people have been killed in a mass shooting, according to a database compiled by The Associated Press, USA Today and Northeastern University.
 And it was the second mass shooting in Sacramento in the last five weeks.